Diversity and Community Building

 To encourage more URM speakers in Mathematics seminars, the Department will fund the travel expenses for URM speakers who are brought to campus by any math seminar series organizer or math student association.

 The Department has established a new faculty committee that will plan, execute, and review the effectiveness of new diversity initiatives.
-The Diversity Advisory Committee consults with faculty, instructors, students and staff to pinpoint opportunities for expanding diversity.
+The Diversity and Community Building Committee consults with faculty, instructors, students and staff to pinpoint opportunities for expanding diversity.

 The Department supports participation in the following conferences.
 Members of the Department who would like to attend one of these conferences should speak with Diversity Committee Chair Gigliola Staffilani.

 AISES is geared to increasing the representation of American Indian and Alaskan Natives in engineering, science and other related technology disciplines.
-The 2017 AISES National Conference will be held September 21-23, in Denver, CO.
+The Annual Leadership Summit will take place virtually on two Fridays – April 2, 2021 and April 9, 2021.

 The Association of American Colleges and Universities is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.

-The AAC&U will hold the 2017 Diversity, learning, and Student Success Conference from March 16-18 in Jacksonville, FL.
+The AAC&U will hold the 2021 Diversity, Equity, and Student Success Conference from March 24-26 virtually.

 The Math Alliance states its goal: to ensure "that every underrepresented or underserved American student with the talent and the ambition has the opportunity to earn a doctoral degree in a mathematical science."

-You can find upcoming events in Spring 2017:
+You can find upcoming events on their website:

 NAM promotes excellence in the mathematical sciences and the mathematical development of underrepresented American minorities.

 SACNAS is a society of scientists dedicated to fostering the success of Hispanic/Chicano and Native American scientists from college students to professionals in attaining advanced degrees, careers, and positions of leadership.
-The 2017 conference will be held from October 19-21 in Salt Lake City, Utah.
+The 2021 conference will be held from October 28-30 in Kansas City, Missouri.